Axonopathy in dogs: causes, symptoms and treatment options

-Axonopathy is a serious neurological disease that is particularly common in medium-sized dog breeds.
-Breeds at particular risk include Labradors, Golden Retrievers, Flat-Coated Retrievers and German Shepherds.
-In this article, we offer you a comprehensive analysis of the causes, symptoms and treatment options for axonopathy.
-We provide detailed insights into the clinical picture and show how affected dogs can be optimally supported.
+Axonopathy is a serious neurological disorder that occurs particularly frequently in medium-sized dog breeds.
+Breeds especially at risk include Labradors, Golden Retrievers, Flat-Coated Retrievers, and German Shepherds.
+In this article, we offer a comprehensive analysis of the causes, symptoms, and treatment options for axonopathy.
+We provide detailed insights into the disease and show how affected dogs can be best supported.

 Axonopathy in dogs